tryyang2001/tp/docs/UserGuide.md

 # Fitbot User Guide

+##Introducing _Fitbot_
-*Fitbot* is a **desktop app** that helps university students who are looking to **keep track of their calorie consumption and calorie output** with the speed and convenience of **command-line based** tools, especially in times of online school.
+_Fitbot_ is a **desktop app** that helps university students who are looking to **keep track of their calorie consumption and calorie output** with the speed and convenience of **command-line based** tools, especially in times of online school.

+_Fitbot_ can be used across all operating systems such as Windows, Mac OS X, Linux and Unix.

+If you need an easy and fast way to record your calories, _Fitbot_ is the app for you! 💪💯

+##About This User Guide
+Welcome to the _Fitbot_ User Guide! \ This guide explains how you can use all the features available on _Fitbot_ and maximise your user experience. \

+Throughout this guide, we will be using some special formatting and symbols to bring your attention to certain aspects:

+**abc**: Text that has been **bolded** indicates that it is important. \
+`abc`: Text with a grey highlight indicates that it is a code that can be typed by you into the command line or shown from _Fitbot_.\
+ℹ️: This symbol indicates important information. \
+❗: This symbol indicates **important** rules to follow.
+Make sure you pay extra attention to the information, else _Fitbot_ will fail to execute certain functions! \
+💡: This symbol indicates tips and tricks that you can use to make your _Fitbot_ experience even smoother.

+##Content Page
 [Quick Start](#quick-start)

 [Features](#features)